Oliver-Turp/Portfolio-Beta/frontend/README.md

 ## General:
 - [x] - Link Navbar To Pages
 - [ ] - Link Footer To Page
-- [ ] - Create ThemeToggle
+- [x] - Create ThemeToggle
 - [ ] - Add onScroll effects.
-FramerMotion?
+FramerMotion.
+Need SSG etc setup first to see if what transitions we can accomplish, or if we just stick with animate on scroll.
 - [ ] - Boost new page load times, still slower than I wanted.
 SSG?
+- [ ] - Need To Move To Top Of The Page When New Page Is Loaded.

 ## HomePage:
 - [ ] - Decide on hero illustration